shebna12/metro-manila-accesibility-scoring/README.md

 ## Getting started

  1. Install the required libraries and import them.
+ 2. Change `filepath` accordingly.
- 2. Get the bounding box of the location area.
+ 3. Get the bounding box of the location area.
 You may use this [tool](https://boundingbox.klokantech.com/) to speed up the process.
- 3. Determine which place category/amenity you want.
+ 4. Determine which place category/amenity you want.
 Choose from the [list of amenities](https://wiki.openstreetmap.org/wiki/Key:amenity) supported by OpenStreetMap.
- 4. Provide the considered maximum distance in meters.
+ 5. Provide the considered maximum distance in meters.
 (Ex.
 500 means everything within the 500m range will only be considered)

 ## Required libraries